Elementary School

 Finding oneself through direct experience

-Between age nine and ten, children awaken to a greater sense of identity, learning the impermanence of life and death.
+Between ages nine and ten, children experience a significant change in consciousness.
+They awake to a greater sense of identity and learn the impermanence of life and death.
 They seek real and practical knowledge (how to build a house or tend to an animal) and work to protect their own inner space.
 Along with traditional academic progress, our curriculum includes story interpretation, recitation, form drawing, stage performance, learning the recorder, and the introduction to playing a string instrument.

 Testing limitsExperiential learningAsserting oneselfFinding one’s place